Ceterai/Enternia/README.md

 # My Enternia

-This mod adds a whole new planet type with it's own biomes, weather, monsters, materials and unique equipment.
+This mod adds a whole new world with new planet types, biomes, weather, monsters, materials and unique equipment.

 ## Installation